gregorymote/queuesome/README.md

 add value of client secret to client secret variable at the top of party/views.py

-Note: client secret has been removed from github to abide by Spotify's terms and conditions
+Note: client secret has been removed from github for security purposes

 <h3>To Create Access to other Devices from Your IP Address</h3>